 So, with all the different options and dilemmas flying around the web, you may wonder what the truly best setup for bearded dragons is?

 I’ve summed up the best resources on the topic, so you can give your pet the setup he deserves.

 > Further Reading: The Complete Bearded Dragon Care Sheet

 The Bearded Dragon Setup in Short

-How Is the Bearded Dragon Natural Habitat?
+Bearded Dragon Natural Habitat

-Bearded dragons come from hot, arid areas of Australia, where vegetation is scarce, and the ground is mostly in the form of dry, hardened soil, rock and some loose soil and sand.
+The bearded dragon habitat is arid areas of Australia, where vegetation is scarce, and the ground is mostly in the form of dry, hardened soil, rock and some loose soil and sand.
 Diverse vegetation doesn’t really thrive, but there are still plenty of desert bushes and small trees suitable for hiding and climbing.